KyleGrieger/misty-openapi/README.md

 	  -o {path}/{to}/{output}/{client}/{lib folder}

-The list of client language generators can be found [here](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators.md).
+- The list of client language generators can be found [here](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators.md).

-Feel free to fork this repo, change the Misty OpenAPI spec and add your own functionality.
+- Feel free to fork this repo, change the Misty OpenAPI spec and add your own functionality.

-[Stoplight](https://stoplight.io/) is an excellent tool for adding/editing openapi schemas
+- [Stoplight](https://stoplight.io/) is an excellent tool for adding/editing openapi schemas.

 ## TODO
 - Add websocket endpoint /pubsub